 Cinnamon sticks can loose freshness pretty soon if not stored properly.

-Keep it in a tightly sealed glass container, or if it’s in a packet then close the opening of the packet tightly with a clip.
+Keep it in a tightly sealed glass container, or if they are in a packet then close the opening of the packet tightly with a clip.

-Store all it in a dark, dry place away from direct sunlight.
+Store them in a dark, dry place away from direct sunlight.

 Well stored sticks will keep its character and flavour for a least 12 months.